colonyos/colonies/docs/Crons.md

 # Using cron to spawn workflows
-Generators are particularly useful when there is a sequence of incoming data, and a workflow should be spawned when there is a certain amount of samples.
-For example, assume there is new sensor data generated every second, and a workflow should be generated when there are 100 sensor data samples.
+Generators are useful when there is a sequence of incoming data, and a workflow should be spawned when there is a certain amount of data.

-While it is possible to set a timeout on generators, they require at least one sample before a workflow spec is spawned.
-That is, the counter of the generator must be increased at least once to indicate that there is new data to process.

-Cron on the other does not require the increase of a counter to spawn, but is instead spawned by specifying a cron expression or an interval.
+Cron on the other hand are spawned periodically by specifying a cron expression or an interval.
 It is also possible to randomly spawn workflows within a specified interval.

 ## Cron expressions
 Cron expressions follow this format: